Background on Intel Xeon Scalable Single CPU

 |Trusted Execution Technology||Yes|

-Configure a custom computer with the Intel Xeon Gold 5218 2.3GHz Sixteen Core 22MB 125W.
+Configure a custom workstation with the Intel Xeon Gold 5218 2.3GHz Sixteen Core 22MB 125W.